smartarch/extremexp-llm/patterns.md

 Evaluation metric: correctness

-Example instance:
-TODO

 ## Basic functionality patterns

 In the source code and raw results, these patterns are labeled `semantics`.

 ### Describe task functionality

-Rationale: Can the LLM determine meaning of task based on its name, parameters, links to other tasks, ...?
+Rationale: Can the LLM determine the meaning of a task based on its name, parameters, links to other tasks, ...?

-TODO
+*Pattern details to be added.*

 ### Inconsistent task name and description

-Rationale: Can the LLM detect inconsistent task name and description?
+Rationale: Can the LLM detect inconsistency of a task's name and its description?

 Parameters: